tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 > Some of these products include Trivy, Qualys, Clair, Anchore, Snyk, a myriad of good open-source tools and, the one we will investigate in this post, Microsoft Defender for
 > containers.

-***In this article, we will explore and test Defender for Containers against a vulnerable environment and see what it can detects or prevent and how we can leverage it to make our Kubernetes workloads safer.***

 ## What is Defender for Containers?